If the system isn’t perfect, neither should we expect the outcome to be.

 And yeah, that can work, and it’s good advice.
 But it’s going to work a lot better if you include that kind of tactic, inside a larger, planned, strategy.

-You get to aim your efforts, and you get to measure and iterate for continued growth in results, and yes, sales.
+You get to aim your efforts precisely, and you get to measure and iterate for continued growth in results, and yes: sales.

 Or are you going to use a recipe and have that guide you along the way?

-Whether it works or not depends on the cook.
-Sure.
+Whether it works or not depends on many things: The cook, the quality of the recipe, the ingredients.

 But even someone who can barely cook, can create something that tastes quite nice, so long as they follow a recipe.